embee8/ttn-xively-connector/README.md

 # XiLoRa - Connecting Xively and The Things Network
-A Node.js application that connects The Things Network and Xively.
+XiLora is an experimental application that connects The Things Network and Xively.
+The application is written in Node.js.

 ## What it does
-In essence, XiLoRa is a bridge between the TTN and Xively MQTT brokers.
-Given that the two platforms are structured in a slightly different way, XiLoRa allows you to create your custom mapping between devices and channels.
+XiLoRa is a bridge between the The Things Network and the Xively Connected Product Management service [Trial Account Setup](https://xively.com).
+It links the upward communication between a given LoRaWAN application and a Xively device template and matching device instances.
+Each LoRaWAN device is mapped to a Xively device.
+All data passed in the payload of a LoRaWAN applicaiton is mapped to channels defined in a Xively template.
+Geo location of the closest TTN gateway is also mapped automatically to the devices longitude, lattitude meta data.

 ## Deployment
-Use the button below to deploy the application to Heroku.
+Use the button below to deploy the application to a new Heroku instance.
 The Postgres add-on that will be installed alongside the Node.js application will be provisioned as a free `hobby-dev` instance [plan info](https://devcenter.heroku.com/articles/heroku-postgres-plans).

-You can also clone the project and run it locally with the command `node server.js`, but you need to make sure that the application database is running and accessible.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/embee8/ttn-xively-connector/tree/master)

+You can also clone the project and run it locally with the command `node server.js`, but you need to make sure that the application database is set up and accessible.
+For local installations, the database provisioning scripts in the `database` folder will be helpful.

 ## Configuration
 During the deployment process, you will be asked to set an application username and password.
-You can use your Xively credentials for simplicity reasons, but to keep things safe it is suggested to use an extra set of credentials for XiLoRa only.
+These credentials are used to access the web interface of the application which is used purely for administration purposes.
+These credentials can be later changed by modifying the environment variables.

-All other connection settings (TTN App IDs and access keys, Xively connection parameters, etc.) are configured via the administrator interface.
+All connection settings (TTN App IDs and access keys, Xively connection parameters, etc.) are configured through the administrator interface at the URL of this application.